The Top 5 Slot Machine Myths Dispelled!

 5. "Picks Aren't Fair!"

 This is probably the most controversial myth!
-When you are presented with a series of "Picks" in a bonus and are then shown the results of what you did NOT pick at the conclusion of that portion of the bonus, it's fair and the choices you made affected the outcome of your bonus.
+When you are presented with a series of "Picks" in a bonus and are then shown the results of what you did NOT pick at the conclusion of that portion of the bonus, it's sometimes fair and the choices you made affected the outcome of your bonus, but not all of the time.
 If you do NOT see the results of the picks you didn't choose after you made your picks, it's almost certainly NOT a fair game and you would probably have received the same end results regardless of what choices you made.
-The best examples of this are Quick Hit Platinum and 88 Fortunes.
-If I played Quick Hit Platinum for 1000 bonuses, you would find the percents of each free spin option to be about the same.
-And regardless of where you pick in 88 Fortunes, you're going to get the same progressive award.
-Quick Hit Platinum shows all choices after you conclude your picks and 88 Fortunes does not.
-Once again, the machines don't need to cheat to win!

 I hope the above helps in some ways although I'm prepared that it still won't put all of these topics to rest permanently, and if you feel the need to challenge me, please leave a comment with ideally evidence to support your opinion, thank you!